aws-samples/amazon-redshift-streaming-workshop/README.md

 ORDER BY ApproximateArrivalTimestamp desc LIMIT 5;
 ```

-5.15 <Add queries that join streaming data with historical data>
+5.16 Add queries that join streaming data with historical data

 ### 6 Quicksight